 If you are in the market for a reliable SUV, chances are you have a family or are in need of more cargo space than what’s offered in today’s typical sedans.

 SUVs are great for long distance trips and can be a great median between a truck and small car.
-Whether you are looking to get around town or travel with family and friends cross-country, and SUV is the perfect choice,
+Whether you are looking to get around town or travel with family and friends cross-country, a SUV is the perfect choice.

 Since SUVs are the 2nd most common type of car sold in the United States, we decided to compile a list of the top 5 most reliable SUVs under $10,000.
 We will also discuss ways you can ensure that the SUV you are buying will provide you with years of reliable service.

 2009 Ford Explorer

 The 2009 Ford Explorer is the standard SUV most people think about when they decide to buy a SUV.

 The 2009 Ford Explorer is a reliable SUV that offers both a V6 and a V8 engine.

 Depending on the options equipped, you can find an Explorer with leather seating, satellite radio, and a USB connection.